MF42-DZH/GT4S2RC/README.md

 Before anything else, while still in the repository, run `SpecII-Generate-Combined-Lists` in order to (re-)generate the combined lists and necessity list you see at the top level of the repository with up-to-date data.
 You will need to have these files in the current working directory in order to use the functionality of the programs built.

+## Programs

+- `SpecII-Seed-Analyzer`: For analyzing the prizes of a single username in detail. **This is probably what you want.**
+- `SpecII-Viability-Tester`: This runs through all possible usernames of a length less than or equal to a length specified by the user and checks which username is the 'best'.
+- `SpecII-Unviability-Tester`: Similar to `SpecII-Viability-Tester`, but tries to find the worst username instead.
+- `SpecII-Permutation-Tester`: This runs through all possible capitalizations of a username input by a user and checks which username is the 'best'.
+- `SpecII-Bitflip-Tester`: Similar to `SpecII-Permutation-Tester`, but also tries flipping the least significant bit of each character in the username.
+- `SpecII-List-Analyzer`: This runs through all the usernames in a file, whose path is specified by the user.
+Separate each username into its own line in the file.
+It will also try to find the 'best' username out of all of them.
+- `SpecII-Stdin-Analyzer`: Similar to `SpecII-List-Analyzer`, but will take usernames via standard input.
+This would be typically used with external programs that can generate hundreds of thousands or even millions of usernames on separate lines, whose output is piped into this analyzer (e.g. `../some-username-generator | SpecII-Stdin-Analyzer`).
+Specify `--missing` to divide the viability of each username by the number of missing cars for a 100% prize car only playthrough.
+- `SpecII-Generate-Combined-Lists`: This is a utility command used for regenerating the combined lists and necessity lists at the top level of the file structure of these programs.

+Where 'best username' is referenced, it means it has the highest average viability of all the cars.
+Some programs will also let you divide this viability by the number of missing cars, to let you find usernames most viable for getting close to a 100% run on only prize cars.

 ## Special Thanks

 - Nenkai: Help with pointing in the right direction for GTHD executables to disassemble and disassembly snippets.